 Why is HSBC interested in diversity and inclusion?

 HSBC’s customers are hugely diverse.
-We operate in about 70 markets ranging from fast-growing countries with young populations to more developed economies with ageing ones.
+We operate in 66 markets ranging from fast-growing countries with young populations to more developed economies with ageing ones.
 Our purpose is to connect our customers to opportunities.
 We can fulfil that purpose most effectively if we truly understand them.
 And the best way of doing that is by reflecting the communities we serve.

 What do you want to achieve?